 Selling on price is tricky.

-Unless you are in a high volume business like airlines and supermarkets, I hope ypu won’t ever be tempted to say “You won’t find it cheaper”.
+Unless you are in a high volume business like airlines and supermarkets, I hope you won’t ever be tempted to say “We’re the cheapest”.

 This only works when every aspect of the business is designed to keep prices and profit margins low – definitley not recommended for a small business.